 Applicants to the Degree Advancement Option (DAO) must:

-- Complete a minimum of 100 transferable semester hours, 40 hours of which comes from specific college prerequisite courses (listed below) and a maximum of 60 semester hours from an accredited medical imaging program.
+- Complete a minimum of 100 transferable semester hours, 40 hours of which comes from specific college prerequisite courses (listed below) and a maximum of 60 semester hours from an accredited medical imaging and therapeutic science program.

-- Be a graduate of an accredited radiography, radiation therapy, sonography, or nuclear medicine technology program (or other approved radiation science professional program) and be registered and in good standing with the ARRT, ARDMS and/or NMTCB and meet each of the following additional criteria:
+- Be a graduate of an accredited professional program and be registered and in good standing with the ARRT, ARDMS and/or NMTCB and meet each of the following additional criteria:

 - Present a cumulative GPA of at least 2.5 on a 4.0 scale.